WinVector/YConditionalRegularizedModel/README.md

 The entirety of the above process is demonstrated in [SmoothedNet.ipynb](https://github.com/WinVector/YConditionalRegularizedModel/blob/master/SmoothedNet.ipynb) .
 This original example is adapted from [Jason Brownlee's "Binary Classification Tutorial with the Keras Deep Learning Library"](https://machinelearningmastery.com/binary-classification-tutorial-with-the-keras-deep-learning-library/), which we reproduce for clarity [here](https://github.com/WinVector/YConditionalRegularizedModel/blob/master/BaseNet.ipynb).

 The estimate out of sample performance of the y-conditional activation regularized network is as graphed below.
-We are showing the distribution of predictions condationed on actual outcome.
+We are showing the distribution of predictions conditioned on actual outcome.

 <img src="smoothed_out_perf.png">